Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 • Climate change.

-We want to share this to give you a head start on the rest of your UX journey.
-This way, you can notice different problems around you daily.
+We want to share this with you, not to scare you off, but so you’ve got a good head start on the rest of your UX journey, and—this way—you can notice different problems around you every day.

-Alan Dix, professor and expert in human-computer interaction, discusses wicked problems and the importance of understanding problems in your work.
+Professor Alan Dix, Author and Expert in Human-Computer Interaction, discusses wicked problems and how important it is to understand problems in your work.

 Show Hide video transcript